• Skip to primary navigation

 The shortcrust pastry dough

-Please note that I will be using this pasta frolla recipe to create the tart shell for this baked ricotta dessert.
+Please note that I will use this pasta frolla recipe to create the tart shell for this baked ricotta dessert.
 Please refer to it for more details.

 How to make the dough